solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 For example, let's say you have code that deals with product pages on an EPiServer website.
 You can make that code manage product pages through an interface called *IProductPageRepository*, with methods for listing, loading and saving those pages.
 This interface should be easier to mock since it contains a limited number of higher level methods.
-Additionally, the implementation of this page repository could be changed to use EPiServer Find or a custom SQL database instead of the EPiServer content repository.
+Additionally, since the actual method of persisting the pages is now abstracted, the implementation of this page repository could be changed to use EPiServer Find or a custom SQL database instead of the EPiServer content repository.

-The main drawback of course is that writing such abstraction layers is additional work and you're going to need a lot of them if you have plenty of content types.
+The main drawback of course is that writing such abstraction layers is additional work, it might complicate your overall architecture, and you're going to need a lot of them if you have plenty of content types.

 ## Faking the content repository (finally some code)